mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 Game making patterns are outlined by both the child and parent.
 They talk of adding more levels, of the mechanic of keys and doors in this vignette.
 After a blockage caused by debugging coding is removed, the parent immediately re-engages the child.
 The parent says "Did you see Th?" and then prompts the child to play-test the game.
 The child is keen to both replicate the GDP of keys and doors in the second level and to add a new GDP of adding additional levels to the game.

-Cracking open this seam allows for new possibilities.
-The process of working on a new GDP seems to motivate and sustain the child's activity.
-The child shows high engagement at this stage outlining her plan for adding pattern to make progress in the process of designing their game.
+Completion of the code implementation of a GDP allows for new possibilities in design dynamics using the same text matrix level design tool.
+This stage of working on a new GDP sustains the child's activity.
+The child shows high engagement at this stage outlining her plan for implementing the pattern in the process of designing their game.
 The transformation from the period of time when her parent was problem solving code is dramatic.
 For this child this alternation between higher and lower engagement with the coding processes happening on screen was fairly consistent.
 The implementation of a new GDP often involves adding new code to the game or a significant change in code which may need debugging.
 For this pair, larger coding activities were beyond the ability of the child.
 The transition from adding one GDP involves playtesting.
 In this example, the process of playtesting also involves the child speaking and identification of modifications to and new GDPs to implement.

 <!-- NOTE - MOVE TO ANOTHER SECTIONS WITH TRIANGULATION? -->
 <!-- ### Gdp and motivation -->